bcmpinc/voxel-engine/README.md

 The binary `.vxl` file stores one point per 32 bytes.
 The structure of a point is given in `pointset.h`.

-The binary `.oct` file stores an octree containing a model.
+The binary `.oc2` file stores an octree containing a model.
 It is a list of octree nodes, with the first one being the root.
 Its structure is given in `octree.h`.